 b) The value of the Buffer Size field of the ADDBA Request, carried in an S1G_1M PPDU, is greater than 8

-c) The dot11AsymmetricBlockAckSupport is true and Asymmetric Block Ack Supported(#3948)field in the most recently received S1G Capabilities element from the S1G recipient is 1.
+c) The dot11AsymmetricBlockAckSupport is true and Asymmetric Block Ack Supported(#3948)field in the S1G Capabilities element received from the S1G recipient is 1.

 TGah Editor: Change the paragraph below as follows (#3033):

--- The MCS subfield in the Originator Parameter field shall be set to 15 unless the dot11AsymmetricBlockAckSupport is true and the Asymmetric Block Ack Supported(#3948) field in the most recently received S1G Capabilities from the S1G originator is 1 in which case the MCS subfield may indicate the value of the preferred MCS if asymmetric block ack operation is used.
+-- The MCS subfield in the Originator Parameter field shall be set to 15 unless the dot11AsymmetricBlockAckSupport is true and the Asymmetric Block Ack Supported(#3948) field in the S1G Capabilities element received from the S1G originator is 1 in which case the MCS subfield may indicate the value of the preferred MCS if asymmetric block ack operation is used.
 The preferred MCS implicitly indicates the MCSDifference value, which is the difference between the preferred MCS and the MCS at which the ADDBA Response is sent.

 9.42a.1 TWT overview